edmontdants/Student-Progress-Tracker-Challenge-Solution/README.md

 ## 🛡 Security

-- JWT authentication & role-based authorization
+- Authentication & role-based Authorization
 - HTTPS enforced
 - Parameterized queries (EF Core) to prevent SQL injection
 - `TrustServerCertificate=True` used **only in dev**